FS-Driverless/Formula-Student-Driverless-Simulator/docs/spectator.md

 ```
 This opens the TrainingMap and allows external clients (spectators) to connect.

-Within the `settings.json` you can configure the server password like so:
+Within the `settings.json` you can configure the server password.
+Using the password is usefull to prevent trolls and curious people from connecting to the simulator and breaking the simulator.

 ```
 {